vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 example, search or retrieval.
 Representation learning for retrieval usually involves supervised learning with labeled or pseudo-labeled data from user-item interactions.

-Many successful retrieval systems use supervised representation learning to transform text queries and documents into continuous high-dimensional real-valued vector representations.
-Query and document similarity, or relevancy,  is measured using a vector distance metric in the representational vector space.
-To efficiently retrieve from a potentially large collection of documents, one can turn to approximate nearest neighbor search algorithms instead of exact.
+Many successful text retrieval systems use supervised representation learning to transform text queries and documents into continuous high-dimensional real-valued vector representations.
+Query and document similarity, or relevancy, is reduced to a vector distance metric in the representational vector space.
+To efficiently retrieve from large collection of documents, one can turn to approximate nearest neighbor search algorithms instead of exact nearest neighbor search.
 See for example the
 <a href="https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-2/">
-pre-trained transformer language models for search </a> blog post for an introduction to state-of-the-art text retrieval using dense vector representations.
+pre-trained transformer language models for search</a> blog post for an introduction to state-of-the-art text retrieval using dense vector representations.

 Recently, exciting research has demonstrated that it is possible to learn a